zepedaj/soleil/docs/source/content/intro.rst

 |soleil|'s main goal is to provide a Python mechanism to assemble complex systems in a way that is

     * *declarative and extensible*,
-    * *automatically CLI-invokable* and
+    * *automatically CLI-invokable*,
-    * *intuitively overridable*, while requiring
+    * *intuitively overridable* and
+    * *fosters reusability* with
     * *minimal coding overhead*.

 An example of one such complex system is a machine learning training system, where the different components (model, optimizer, learning rate scheduler, dataset, dataloader, transformations/augmentations, and visualizations) have multiple options each defined by many different parameters.

-Usually, all of these components are hard-coded into a single `main.py <https://github.com/pytorch/examples/blob/main/word_language_model/main.py>`_ file with an |argparse| command line interface that uses a global parameter namespace.
+Usually, all of these components are hard-coded into a single *main.py* file with an |argparse| command line interface that uses a global parameter namespace.
 Together, this *main.py*/*argparse* recipe becomes unwieldy, difficult to extend and error-prone, slowing down further research development.

 |soleil|'s Approach